-"...the Canadian securities regulatory authorities consider a failure, malfunction or delay to be "material" if the marketplace would in the normal course of operations escalate the matter to or inform its senior management ultimately accountable for technology."
+"A failure, malfunction, delay or security incident is considered "material" if the marketplace would, in the normal course of operations, escalate the matter to or inform senior management ultimately accountable for technology."

-- 8. For the purpose of paragraph 12.1(c) of NI 21-101, the determination of the materiality of a systems failure, malfunction or delay is made by the Marketplace.4 - 9.
-For purposes of these Guidelines, reportable incidents do not include a Marketplace's regulatory reporting requirements which arise in the normal course of business or operations such as periodic reporting or filing obligations, prior notice or prior approval requirements, or notifications of changes or applications for regulatory approval or decision, or a Marketplace's reporting obligations to participants or other stakeholders. - 10.
+- 8. For the purpose of paragraph 12.1(c) of NI 21-101, the determination of the materiality of a systems failure, malfunction, delay or security incident is made by the Marketplace. - 9.
+For purposes of these Guidelines, reportable incidents do not include a Marketplace's regulatory reporting requirements that arise in the normal course of business or operations, such as periodic reporting or filing obligations, prior notice or prior approval requirements, or notifications of changes or applications for regulatory approval or decision, or a Marketplace's reporting obligations to participants or other stakeholders. - 10.
 If Marketplace staff are uncertain of whether to report an incident, they should contact CSA Staff to discuss.
 If Marketplace staff report an event that does not require follow-up, CSA Staff will advise that no further reporting is necessary for the incident.